-Mariana Norton dos Reis has been a partner at Cuatrecasas in the corporate M&A group since 2010.
+Mariana Norton dos Reis has been a partner in Cuatrecasas' corporate M&A group since 2010.
 She worked at the Madrid office from 2004 to 2017 and is currently based in the Lisbon office, where she started her career in 1998.